 Capture One has been working with sessions from day one.
 It stems from the time that digital backs needed a computer connected to view and store their images.
 Tethering was the only way to go.
 No memory card or LCD display where available back then.
-Before we jump into more detail, please note that you can browse and open your disk folder as well with a Capture One session, while leaving the session stuff behind.
+Before we jump into more detail, please note that you can browse and open your disk folder as well with a Capture One session.
 Read more on that under System Folders below.

 Shoot To A Session

 Imagine you have a shoot and you set up some folders on your disk beforehand.
 One folder named after the shoot (subject, customer, date) as parent folder, and a few subfolders for the incoming captures, the selected images, the trashed and the processed images.

 To summarise, one main folder with four subfolders.
-The main folder has an unique and sensible name.
-The subfolders have a name that express their function.
+The main folder has a unique and sensible name.
+The subfolders have a name that expresses their function.
 Got that?
-Than you just made a session in your head.
+Then you just made a session in your head.
 Congrats!
 How do you feel?